Mapping hope: Putting nature at the heart of development planning

 UNDP Costa Rica/Priscilla Mora

 As we confront this reality, we invite you to imagine with us another path, one where we transform our relationship to the planet.
 We invite you to act with us to make this vision a reality.
-From 4 to 6 October, the virtual Nature for Life Hub, coinciding with the 76th United Nations General Assembly, is calling all of us – activists, philanthropic leaders, businesses, scientists, Heads of State, and Indigenous peoples representatives - to make the transformational changes needed for a nature-positive future.
+From 4 to 6 October, the virtual Nature for Life Hub(link is external), coinciding with the 76th United Nations General Assembly(link is external), is calling all of us – activists, philanthropic leaders, businesses, scientists, Heads of State, and Indigenous peoples representatives - to make the transformational changes needed for a nature-positive future.

 We invite you to imagine with us another path, one where we transform our relationship to the planet.